 - Any changes in drop off and pick up info must be cleared by the admin office 24 hours prior to the change in question.
 This will avoid any confusion that could lead to an unsafe situation with regards to drop off and pick up person, location, sharing a drive with another family, and or any other change that will require our advanced attention.
 Thank you!

 - If you wish for your child to walk to and from the bus without parental supervision, you must provide a letter of permission.
+In this case the camper must be a minimum of 10 years of age of older.

 The Code of Conduct